clue/reactphp-flux/README.md

 The fulfillment value for each job will be ignored, so for best performance it's recommended to not return any excessive data structures.
-If the given argument is not a valid callable, this method will reject with an `InvalidArgumentExceptionn` without processing any jobs.
+If the given argument is not a valid callable, this method will reject with an `InvalidArgumentException` without processing any jobs.

 ```php
 // using a Closure as handler is usually recommended